Philo Farnsworth: Career

 In 1967, Farnsworth and his family moved back to Utah to continue his fusion research at Brigham Young University, which presented him with an honorary doctorate.
 The university also offered him office space and an underground concrete bunker for the project.
 Realizing ITT would dismantle its fusion lab, Farnsworth invited staff members to accompany him to Salt Lake City, as team members in Philo T. Farnsworth Associates (PTFA).
 By late 1968, the associates began holding regular business meetings and PTFA was underway.
 They promptly secured a contract with the National Aeronautics and Space Administration (NASA), and more possibilities were within reach—but financing stalled for the $24,000 a month required for salaries and equipment rental.

 In a 1996 videotaped interview by the Academy of Television Arts & Sciences, Farnsworth's wife recounted his change of heart about the value of television, after seeing Neil Armstrong becoming the first person to walk on the Moon in real time on July 20, 1969, along with millions of others: "We were watching it, and, when Neil Armstrong landed on the moon, Phil turned to me and said, 'Pem, this has made it all worthwhile.'
 Before then, he wasn't too sure."

 By Christmas 1970, PTFA had failed to secure the necessary financing, and the Farnsworths had sold all their own ITT stock and cashed in Philo's life insurance policy to maintain organizational stability.
 The underwriter had failed to provide the financial backing that was to have supported the organization during its critical first year.
 The banks called in all outstanding loans, repossession notices were placed on anything not previously sold, and the Internal Revenue Service put a lock on the laboratory door until delinquent taxes were paid.
 In January 1971, PTFA disbanded.

-Farnsworth began abusing alcohol in his later years.
+Farnsworth became dependant on alcohol in his later years.

-He became seriously ill with pneumonia, and died on March 11, 1971 aged 64 at his home in Holladay, Utah.
+He became seriously ill with pneumonia, and died on March 11, 1971, aged 64, at his home in Holladay, Utah.
 He was survived by his wife and their two sons.

 Farnsworth's wife Elma Gardner "Pem" Farnsworth fought for decades after his death to assure his place in history.
-Farnsworth always gave her equal credit for creating television, saying: "my wife and I started this TV."
+Farnsworth always gave her equal credit for creating television, saying, "My wife and I started this TV."
 She died on April 27, 2006, at age 98.